YuAnWu0000/zachary-gitbook/book_sources/articles/devops/devops.md

 # Dive into the world of DevOps

-### Dive off the GUIs into the world filled with command line and vim.
+### Dive off the GUIs into the world full of command lines and vim.